Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 The endpoint's horizontal orientation is ensured by mechanical parallelogram (often two connected parallelograms) based parallel arms.
 ABB IRB 460, Fanuc M-410, EEZYbotARM (thingiverse 1454048), MK2 plus (thingiverse 2520572) and R290 3 axis are constructions following this principle.
 A similar construction, but with the stepper 3 directly connected with the arm, are handled with this construction as well, like the Kuka KR 700 and Borunte BRTIRPZ.
 The important property is axis 4, which is parallel to the base plate by mechanical means.
 The 4 axis robot is in fact 5 axis with actuators at axes 1, 2, 3 and 5.
 Robots like ABB IRB 8700 and Stäubli TX340 SH have only a parallelogram to place the motor far from arm 3 and can be modeled with the normal robot configuration (i. e. like a 6 axis robot, but less axes configured).

-Advantages and disadvantes probably are
-* higher stiffness and precision than a pure serial scara, probably higher payload
-* three actuators are near the base, so less weight toward the endpoint

 Currently, 2 * 2 subtypes are defined
 * endpoint like a hotend is assembled at the end of the robot arms
 * endpoint is used as print bed or workpiece bed and moved by the robot arms, the hotend/drill is in fixed position.
 The XYZ movements of the robot are reverse to the G-Code movements.